Question #1: Why does DOE retain a government-use license and march-in rights?

 Question #7: Are licenses available to non-U.S. companies?

 Answer #7: Yes, although as federally-funded facilities, DOE’s National Laboratories and Facilities have a preference to license to U.S. companies and an obligation to consider US competitiveness in all license agreements.
 The requirement for U.S. competitiveness can be satisfied by either substantially manufacturing in the United States or by having a business unit in the United States and providing a significant economic and technical benefit to the United States.
 All DOE Laboratories are also required to include an export control clause in their license agreement.
 This clause simply states that the Licensee agrees to comply with export control laws designed to protect items and information important to the United States.

 Question #8: I am interested in working with a National Lab on my particular technology.
 What is the best way to determine which lab(s) are doing research in my technology area?

-Answer#8: The Federal Lab Consortium (FLC) has set up a Technology Locator tool to put a potential partner in contact with a federal laboratory with expertise and capability in a specific area of interest.
+Answer #8: The Federal Lab Consortium (FLC) has set up a Technology Locator tool to put a potential partner in contact with a federal laboratory with expertise and capability in a specific area of interest.
 This Technology Locator service may determine that a federal lab outside of the DOE laboratory system is best suited to work on the specific interest, in which case different agreements and requirements may be applicable.
-The FLC Technology Locator can be viewed here(link is external).
+Click to view The FLC Technology Locator.